practicalli/clojure/docs/testing/unit-testing/index.md

 ![Clojure test unit test example - status monitor dashboard function and unit test](https://raw.githubusercontent.com/practicalli/graphic-design/live/clojure/clojure-test-example-service-monitor-dashboard.png "Example Clojure test - web service handler namespace - dashboard function")

 ## Unit Test Principles

 * A `test` namespace for each `src` namespace under test
 * A `deftest` function for each function under test, named after the function its testing with `-test` at the end of the name
 * Multiple assertions (`is` `are`) for one function
   * `is` defines an assertion returning true (test pass) or false (test fail), typically a comparison between a known value and the result of a function call
   * `are` to testing similar functionality with different data sets (or use generative testing)
 * `testing` to logically group assertions and provide a meaningful description of that grouping (easier to identify tests when they fail)
 * `use-fixtures` to call [fixture functions](fixtures.md "Define and run functions that set up and tear down state required for a test or collection of tests") that setup and tear down any state required for test(s) to run
 * Test API rather than implementation
   * test generic helper or private functions through public functions of each namespace (minimise test churn and time to run all tests)
   * `^:helper` meta-data on `deftest` for more generic functions, to skip those tests via a test selector
 * Use [generative testing](/clojure-spec/) to create more maintainable test code with more extensive range of data
 * Use [test selectors](test-selectors.md) with a [test runner](/testing/test-runners/) to selectively run tests and optimise speed of test runs
 * Limit mocking of systems to integration tests (although mocking data is good everywhere)

 ???
 HINT "Code should evaluate or have line comments"
     All Clojure code should be valid syntax and able to be evaluated (compiled), even code within a `(comment )` expression or after a `#_` reader comment.

-    Code commented with a line comment, `;;`, will not be read by Clojure and cannot cause compliation errors when evaluated
+    Code commented with a line comment, `;;`, will not be read by Clojure and cannot cause compilation errors when evaluated

 ## Running tests

 [Test runners](/testing/test-runners/) can run be run in the REPL used for development or run separately via the command line and continuous integration tasks.

 ![Clojure unit testing approach - editor and command line](https://raw.githubusercontent.com/practicalli/graphic-design/live/clojure/clojure-testing-approach.png)

 ## Run tests in Editor connected REPL